-Fun and interesting facts about the Caribbean Islands
+Fun facts about the Caribbean Islands

-1. There are more than 700 different Caribbean islands, islets, reefs and caves.
+1. There are more than 700 different Caribbean islands, islets, reefs, and caves.
 The islands are divided into different island groups.
 What are the three major island groups of the Caribbean?

 - The Lucayan Archipelago – Countries are the Bahamas and the Turks and Caicos islands.
 The list of all islands is too long to put here.